IsmoilHamidov/IsmoilHamidov/README.md

   Front-end developer
   -------------------

-  I have been learning coding since 2023.
   I am so passionate to learn web-development

   *   🌍  I'm based in Tashkent, Uzbekistan
   *   🎓  I am student of IT faculty at Mdist